luudanmatcuoi-vn/Sync-timing-subtitles/README.md

 # Sync-timing-subtitles

-<br>--> Transfer Timing from other subtitles to ocr sub
+<br>--> Transfer timing from other subtitles to ocr sub

 ## Usages
+- Change parameters `characters`,`Dictionaries` in config.ini
+- Can make your own SymSpell dictionary
 - Run it

-- Can Change parameters in config.ini
-- Can make your own SymSpell dictionary
--
-## Feature
+## Main Feature
-- Sync based audio using sushi if they from different version (eg. BD and TVs)
+- Sync sub based audio using sushi (if it from different version eg. BD and TVs)
-- Spell check using SymSpell
-- Add ename dictionary to check names, locations.
 - Auto-detect subtitles need combining or splitting
+- Find and print caution unexpected characters (eg. japanese in ocr sub)
+- Remove ocr lines got > 60% characters not in `characters` config.ini
+- Spell checker using SymSpell
+- Add ename dictionary to check names, locations
-- Add filter rules (many methods):
+- Add filter rules to fix common error ( can use many methods ):
   + Replace
   + Regular expression
   + Replace word